The Allison Wine Enthusiasts

 The volcanic clay soil indigenous to this region is known as jory, thus the name of our signature restaurant at The Allison.
 The wine industry here is quite different from that of California or even Washington, our neighboring states.
 This being Oregon, wine making is still considered agriculture…not a lifestyle.
 Only approximately half the wineries actually have tasting rooms and even those that do, you will find they are informal, friendly, reasonably priced and with a typical production between 2,000 to 5,000 cases.

 However, don’t let that casualness fool you.
 These stewards of the land take their jobs seriously, while the independent spirits and individual passions of the vintner owners and winemakers shine through in each and every bottle.
 What you will readily appreciate is this industry is still very much a family enterprise and in some instances, the legacy is being handed down to the next generation.

 As Oregon is known for being a “green state," we boast many eco-friendly vineyards and JORY’s wine list is coded accordingly; bio-dynamic, organic and sustainable wines.

-At The Allison, we take great pride in our Wine Spectator award-winning 800 label wine list.
+At The Allison, we take great pride in our Wine Spectator Best of the Award of Excellence 2013 award-winning 800 label wine list.
 We received acknowledgement for our list just six months after our official opening in fall, 2009 from Food & Wine Magazine.
-Our mission…to introduce and educate guests & locals to a vast collection of wine growing regions, while showcasing Oregon’s best.
+Our mission is to introduce and educate guests & locals to a vast collection of wine growing regions, while showcasing Oregon’s best.

-During certain times of the year, we host a complimentary Thursday evening Celebrity Wine-Tender Wine Tasting from 6:30–7:30 pm in our Living Room.
+During most months of the year, we host a complimentary Thursday evening Celebrity Wine-Tender Wine Tasting from 6:30–7:30 pm in our Living Room.
 (Please visit our website calendar to learn which winery is being showcased).

 - An extensive wines-by-the-glass selection, taste either by 1/2 glass or 5 ounces